-scale.
-The lots facing the originally elliptical flower garden were 100 feet wide and over 250 feet deep.
-Subsequent renditions simply truncated the flower garden and created a tract of two characters; the northern portion maintained the original generous median providing open space and plantings as a buffer between two rows of commodious lots.
-The lower half, which now allowed for the extension of 21st through the property was of a more typical grid design with lots of standard 50' by 132' dimensions.
+Not surprisingly, the lot sizes in this addition were considerably larger than those nearby; in some instances, they were more than double or triple in scale.
+The lots facing the originally elliptical flower garden were 100 feet wide and more than 250 feet deep.
+Subsequent renditions simply truncated the flower garden and created a tract of two characters.
+The northern portion maintained the original generous median providing open space and plantings as a buffer between two rows of commodious lots.
+The lower half, which now allowed for the extension of 21st Street through the property was of a more typical grid design with lots of standard 50- by 132-foot dimensions.
 One concludes that the changes Bowman made as they appeared on the May 1903 plat were a nod to practicality and profitability.
 Clearly, the sale of 24 smaller lots would generate more revenue, more quickly than the original eight large lots encompassing the bottom half of the flower garden.
 The only apparent change in the plat of 1904 is the specification of private walks and private drives along the central median, now called a Flower Park.